elkhailihamza/DevSync/README.md

 ## Final Notes

-- Both this project and README.md have been blessed by ChatGTP.
+- This project and README.md have both been blessed by ChatGTP.